-He continued to shine in a Blue shirt and won his first senior Brazil call-up arrived five weeks after coming to Everton.
+His first senior Brazil call-up arrived five weeks after coming to Everton.
 The explosive forward netted twice on his full debut for the five-times world champions as they beat El Salvador 5-0 in Washington DC and he has remained a regular in boss Tite's squads.

 Richarlison launched his professional career with America Mineiro as an 18-year-old in 2015 and hit the ground running.

 The forward scored 10 minutes after coming off the bench on his first appearance for the Belo Horizonte side and, operating primarily as a central striker, hit another eight goals to help his team win promotion into Brazil’s top-flight.

 He was signed by four-times national champions Fluminense in December 2015 and on his league debut away to former team America Mineiro created the only goal of the game for former Brazil striker Fred.

 Richarlison’s speed, skill and physicality ensured he quickly became one of Fluminese’s most influential figures and led manager Abel Braga to describe him as “a complete player”.

 He has been capped 10 times by his country’s Under-20 team and scored on his international debut against England at St George’s Park in September 2016.
 The player was one of the stars of the following year’s South American Under-20 Championship, finding the net twice in the tournament in Ecuador to further swell his burgeoning reputation.